JuanRodriguez19/SensorEffector/README.md

 ### Wiring
 Before wiring the sensor to the breadboard, it is important to solder the pins that come included to the sensors corresponding pin layouts.
-Addtionally, make sure to cut 3 pins off each set of pin rows as those are extra pins not required.
+Addtionally, make sure to cut 3 pins off each set of pin rows as those are extra pins not required. <br>
 ![imageofsensor](https://github.com/JuanRodriguez19/SensorEffector/blob/master/Documentation/SensorPins.JPG)

 When soldering, make sure you have safetly glasses equipped along with having proper ventilation that contains a extractor arm for the fumes.
 A soldering toolkit is also required which is available in most labs.